hashicorp/packer/website/source/docs/provisioners/puppet-server.html.md

 -   `staging_dir` (string) - This is the directory where all the configuration of Puppet by Packer will be placed.
-By default this is "/tmp/packer-puppet-server".
+By default this is /tmp/packer-puppet-server.
 This directory doesn't need to exist but must have proper permissions so that the SSH user that Packer uses is able to create directories and write into this folder.
 If the permissions are not correct, use a shell provisioner prior to this to configure it properly.

--   `puppet_bin_dir` (string) - The path to the binary for running `puppet apply`.
-    Usually, this would be found via the `$PATH` or `%PATH%` environment variable, but some builders (notably, the Docker one) do not run profile-setup scripts, therefore the Path is usually empty.
+-   `puppet_bin_dir` (string) - The path to the directory that contains the puppet binary for running `puppet agent`.
+Usually, this would be found via the `$PATH` or `%PATH%` environment variable, but some builders (notably, the Docker one) do not run profile-setup scripts, therefore the path is usually empty.

 -   `execute_command` (string) - This is optional.
 The command used to execute Puppet.
 This has various [configuration template